learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 When you open a terminal, you're basically within your file system, or in a directory, just like you are when you open a Finder window or an Explorer window.

-## Demongrate How to Navigate With Bash
+## Demonsrate How to Navigate With Bash

 ### Identifying the "Present Working Directory" With `pwd`